AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 Adds a patient to the address book.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [d/DOCTOR] [med/MEDICINE]…​ [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [d/DOCTOR] [t/TAG]…​ [med/MEDICINE]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
+<div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A patient can have any number of tags (including 0)
+A patient can have any number of tags/medicines (including 0).

+Color legend: 🔴 allergy, 🔵 normal, 🟢 medicine — tags and medicines are colour-coded in the UI to improve readability.

+To create a red allergy tag, use `t/allergy` when adding a patient.
+Any tag starting with "allergy" will appear red in the interface.
 </div>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/James William`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 med/Paracetamol med/Aspirin t/criminal`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/friend med/Paracetamol med/Aspirin`

 ### Listing all patients : `list`